ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 ### Currently Working On
 * Our team took first place in Turing School of Software and Design's Demo Comp for our project [WeatherTogether](https://weather-together.github.io/weather1-fe)!
-* I'm currently brainstorming future projects to work on.
+* I'm currently learning Python through Boot.dev.

 ### Technologies